chankrrn/WRO-FE-YBR/software/software_README.md

 The current final-round configuration performs a startup feasibility check.
 The existing documentation notes that, under one configuration, a pillar placed directly on the racing line could require an offset greater than the available corridor.
 This condition is intentionally detected rather than being silently ignored.

-> **[TODO: Re-run the final configuration feasibility check and resolve any warning before final submission.]**

 ---

 ## 11.7 IMU Unavailable

 The navigation architecture is not intended to depend on one sensor alone.

-> **[TODO: Confirm and document the exact current final-code behavior when `compass_manager` cannot return a heading.
-Previous implementation allowed reduced compass contribution rather than immediately crashing.]**

 ---